Easy restaurant style fried rice that you can make at home in 20 minutes! The perfect way to use up leftover rice sitting in the fridge.

 - Place butter in a large skillet or wok.
 Add onion and carrots.
 Cook for 2 minutes.
 Then stir in garlic and peas.
 Push to one side and add the eggs to the skillet.
 Scramble and then stir together.
 Gently stir in cooked rice.

-- Add soy sauce and toss to coat.
+- Add soy sauce and sesame oil and toss to coat.
 Salt and pepper to taste.
-Add a dash or two of sesame oil if desired.
 Serve while warm.

 - Can add more veggies like mushrooms, chopped broccoli and/or bell peppers.